-(a) Consists of long-term debt and capital lease obligations to finance equipment purchases, including interest.

-- (c) The amounts in the table represent our estimates for our fixed LNG purchase commitments under two "take-or-pay" contracts.
+- (a) Consists of long-term debt and capital lease obligations to finance equipment purchases, including interest. - (b) Consists of various space and ground leases for our California LNG plant, offices and fueling stations as well as leases for equipment. - (c) The amounts in the table represent our estimates for our fixed LNG purchase commitments under two "take-or-pay" contracts.
 In October 2007, we entered into a 10-year contingent take-or-pay commitment for 45,000 LNG gallons per day from an LNG plant to be constructed in Arizona, which commitment is reflected in the table above because the obligation is contingent on the completion of construction of the LNG plant, which is anticipated to occur beginning in March 2010. - (d) Consists of our obligations to fund various fueling station construction projects, net of amounts funded through December 31, 2009, and excluding contractual commitments related to station sales contracts.